Atmospheric and Oceanic Fluid Dynamics

 Download link at bottom of page.

-This page will be used to post new chapters for that edition and to solicit comments.
 Please pass this link on to anyone who may be interested, especially students and postdocs.
+Comments are solicited!

-It contains material on the fundamentals on waves (e.g., dispersion relation, group velocity) plus an introduction to Rossby waves.
+A chapter on Wave Fundamentals: dispersion relation, group velocity etc., plus an introduction to Rossby waves.

-The original chapter on stationary waves in the atmosphere has been partially re-written and some new material added mainly concerning Rossby wave propagation in inhomogeneous media (using WKB theory).
+A revised chapter on stationary waves in the atmosphere with new material on Rossby wave propagation in inhomogeneous media (using WKB theory).

 Two chapters on equatorial dynamics: